lenra-io/query-parser/README.md

 ### JSON to AST
 <!-- Add the README link when this pr merge https://github.com/lenra-io/query-parser/pull/6 -->
-With the parser you can parse a JSON query into an AST tree, for more information about the formate of the JSON query consult this [README]().
+With the parser you can parse a JSON query into an AST tree, for more information about the format of the JSON query consult this [README]().
 To parse JSON:

 > $\qquad$ Add the alias:
 ```